cloudfright/blog/cloudfright-blog/content/posts/web-api-sensors.md

 }
 ```

-The DeviceMotionEvent object looks like this:
+The raw DeviceMotionEvent object looks like this:

 ```
 DeviceMotionEvent {